jjaha99/retypedemo/comedyset1.md

 lot of intimacy issues and I think it's probably because I saw my parents have sex, that was last week, and they don't even live in Canada.
 I think they're trying to control me with sex.
-Im like sorry dad I screwed up my exam today, my dad's like well somebody is getting screwed tonight.
-One time I looked into a women eye and though I was in love and then I saw the face and realised it was my mom.
+Im like sorry dad I screwed up my exam today, my dad's like weltime I looked into a women eye and though I was in love and then I saw the face and realised it was my mom.
 I have no game when it comes to dating, my favourite pick up like is, do you know I used to be a surgeon in my country.
 It doesn't work